dev-jarial/Policy-Generation-for-Employees./README.md

-# PromptGeneration
+# Policy Generation
-Prompt Generation with the help of openai and fastapi
+Policy Generation will help you to generate the Policies for employees in your organization.